 The whole data set is stored in memory.
-In this scenario, you can achieve the maximum performance possible because the data is never written to disk.
-To prevent possible data loss when a single cluster node fails, it is recommended to configure a number of backup copies (aka. replication factor) appropriately.
-Swap space can be used to prevent memory overflow.
+In order to survive node failures, it is recommended to configure a number of redundant backup copies (aka. replication factor) across the cluster.

 Use cases: in-memory caches, in-memory data grids, in-memory computations, web-session caching, real-time processing of continuous data streams.

 |In-Memory + 3rd party database||

-Ignite can be used as a caching layer (aka. data grid) above an existing 3rd party database - RDBMS, NoSQL, or HDFS.
-This mode is used to accelerate the underlying database.
-Automatic integration is provided with most of the known databases, like Oracle, MySQL, PostgreSQL, Apache Cassandra, etc.
+Ignite can be used as a caching layer (aka. data grid) over any existing 3rd party database.
+This mode is used to accelerate and scale the underlying database.
+Automatic integration is provided with most known databases, like Oracle, MySQL, PostgreSQL, Apache Cassandra, etc.

 Use cases: Ignite as In-Memory Data Grid - adds acceleration and scale to existing database deployments (RDBMS, NoSQL, etc).

 |In-Memory + Full Copy on Disk||

 The whole data set is stored in memory and on disk.
-The disk is used for data recovery purposes in case of full cluster crashes and restarts.
-Ignite native persistence is used to store the data on disk.
+The disk is used as a memory-offload for data recovery purposes, in case of full cluster crashes and restarts.

 Use cases: Ignite as an

 |100% on Disk + In-Memory Cache||

-100% of data is stored in Ignite native persistence and the same or smaller amount is cached in memory.
-The more data is in memory, the faster is the performance.
+100% of data is persisted to disk and the same or smaller amount is cached in memory.
+The more data is cached, the faster is the performance.
 The disk serves as the primary storage that survives any type of cluster failures and restarts.